Pizzi (Portuguese footballer)

-Luis Miguel Afonso Fernandes (born 6 October 1989), known as Pizzi (/pt/), is a Portuguese professional footballer who plays as a midfielder for Primeira Liga club Estoril.
+Luis Miguel Afonso Fernandes (born 6 October 1989), known as Pizzi (/pt/), is a Portuguese former professional footballer who played mainly as a central midfielder.

-After a successful loan at Paços de Ferreira, he spent three years in Spain with as many teams, totalling 74 games and 12 goals in La Liga.
-He then spent eight seasons for Benfica, making 360 appearances, scoring 93 goals and winning ten domestic honours including four Primeira Liga titles, three of which consecutively.
+After a successful loan at Paços de Ferreira, Pizzi spent three years in Spain with as many teams, totalling 74 games and 12 goals in La Liga.
+He then played eight seasons for Benfica, making 360 appearances, scoring 94 goals, and winning ten domestic honours, including four Primeira Liga titles, three of which were consecutive.

-Pizzi made his senior international debut for Portugal in 2012 and was part of their squad at the 2017 Confederations Cup and 2018–19 UEFA Nations League, winning the latter tournament.
+Pizzi made his senior international debut for Portugal in 2012, and was part of their squad at the 2017 FIFA Confederations Cup and 2018–19 UEFA Nations League, winning the latter tournament.

 Club career

 Early years

 Born in Bragança, Pizzi earned his nickname from playing as a child in a replica Barcelona jersey when Juan Antonio Pizzi was the Spanish club's striker.
 He began his career with hometown club Bragança in the third tier in 2007.
 A year later, he joined Primeira Liga club Braga, spending most of his time out on loan and making his first professional appearances with Covilhã of the Segunda Liga in 2009.
 On 10 January 2010, he joined top-flight club Paços de Ferreira.

 In 2010–11, Pizzi scored seven league goals for Paços, only missing three league matches.
 On 8 May 2011, he netted a hat-trick in a 3–3 draw at Porto, which turned out to be the only home league game that the eventual champions failed to win during the season.
 He scored twice on 3 March in a 4–3 win at Nacional to qualify the team for the 2011 Taça da Liga Final.